 Meet the Playwright

 Aria “Lune” Acevedo (she/they) is a detribalized Indigenous Latine actor, designer, writer, and educator from the San Antonio area.
 Her work focuses on the importance of honest and authentic intersectional representation of the Latine.
 Aria is specifically interested in exploring the Mexican-American and detribalized experience, the Queer identity, and life with mental illness and disabilities.
-Her writing explores and combinines different mediums of storytelling and ritual.
+Her writing explores and combines different mediums of storytelling and ritual.
 She is currently based in Western Massachusetts, and holds a BA in Theater and Creative Writing from Hampshire College and an MA in Teaching for Middle and High School Theater and Special Education from Mount Holyoke College.
 Aria is excited to share her new play, Return to Abya Yala, this December in Holyoke for the culmination of the PIC 2022 Residency.